godber/pds3_grammar/README.md

 are no lexing or parsing errors, this will generate no output.
 Only errors will generate output.

+*Note* that this is just a simple 'smoke test', it only indicates whether or not the sample inputs lex and parse cleanly.
+It does not guarantee that the parse trees or tokens are what they should be.
+More rigorous testing could use the `tokenrun` and `treerun` functions.
+I will probably be doing my testing at a higher level, at the python parser level, where better testing tools are available.

 ## Developing

 The general development workflow is